tdcosim/TDcoSim/docs/user_guide/user_guide_installation.md

     pip install .
     python post_install.py

+After installation open a new command prompt and run the following to set psse path,

+    tdcosim setconfig -p "path\to\psse_installation"

+For example, something similar to, tdcosim setconfig -p "C:\Program Files\PTI\PSSE35\35.0\PSSPY37"

 ***
 ***Note:*** [Git](https://git-scm.com/) needs to installed  (incase it is not already available) before TDcoSim can be installed.

 ***

+## Post Installation

+Get info about tdcosim

+    tdcosim describe

+Test if tdcosim example simulations (dynamics and QSTS) are working,

+    tdcosim test

 ## Dependencies:
 The packages listed below must be installed separately: